configdotsys/unified-model-feedback-stability/unified-model-feedback-stability.md

 The number of full rotations around −1 reflects:

-> Whether the loop admits conditions under which small perturbations become self-reinforcing.
+> Whether the loop contains conditions under which small perturbations become self-reinforcing.

 If we know how many unstable poles we started with (open-loop), and we can observe how the loop’s return signal winds around the danger point (−1), then we can determine whether those unstable tendencies are suppressed or amplified by feedback.